MicrosoftDocs/azure-dev-docs/articles/javascript/includes/azure-portal-mongodb.md

 ## Create and use a MongoDB database with Azure portal

-1. Use the [Azure portal](https://ms.portal.azure.com/#create/Microsoft.DocumentDB) to create a Cosmos DB API for MongoDB.
+1. Use the [Azure portal](https://ms.portal.azure.com/#create/Microsoft.DocumentDB) to create an Azure Cosmos DB for MongoDB.
 2. On the **Basics** page, make sure you select the **version** of MongoDB you intend to use.
 Learn more about MongoDB versions:
    * [4.2](/azure/cosmos-db/mongodb/feature-support-42)
    * [4.0](/azure/cosmos-db/mongodb/feature-support-40)